hpdsl/canary/README.md

 The configuration of a Kubernetes cluster for this project requires the following software packages:

-* Docker
+* Docker version 20.10.16
-* Helm
+* Helm version 2.16.1
-* Kubernetes
+* Kubernetes version 1.21
-* OpenWhisk
+* OpenWhisk CLI version 1.2.0
-* MongoDB for database query workloads.
+* MongoDB version v5.0.8 for database query workloads.

-Install all requirements and build the serverless environment.

-Run this command only on the master node of the Kubernetes cluster, not on the worker nodes.
+The installation of these software packages has been automated.
+Therefore, to have all requirements installed and build the serverless environment, run the following command on the master node of the Kubernetes cluster.

 ```
 $ make install